datamindedbe/conveyor-samples/README.md

 ## Samples

 ### Basic
-- pi_spark: we use Apache Spark to calculate pi.
+- pi_spark: use Apache Spark to calculate pi.

 ### MLOps

-- titanic: we use the dataset from [Kaggle](https://www.kaggle.com/c/titanic) to build a ml pipeline that will output a model that can be used to predict survival.
+- titanic: use the dataset from [Kaggle](https://www.kaggle.com/c/titanic) to build a ml pipeline that will output a model that can be used to predict survival.

 ### Various

-- alerting: we use native airflow features to send notifications to Slack.
+- alerting: use native airflow features to send notifications to Slack.